Tampines Rovers FC: Gavin Lee reign (2019–2025)

 The Ministry of Culture, Community and Youth approved the season recommencement on 17 October 2020.
 Competition rule changes included the provision for two water breaks during a match, and clubs will be able to use up to five substitutions (in defined windows after half-time).
 In addition only 11 more matches per team were to be played over 49 days.
 With the season ending on 5 December 2020.
 Tampines began their return with their first loss of the season to Hougang United.
 However they recovered with a win over favourites, Albirex Niigata Singapore.
 They went on to finish the season unbeaten in their next nine games but ultimately finished 2nd, three points off Albirex Niigata (S) at top spot.
 It was their draws at Geylang International, Balestier Khalsa and Hougang United that cost them.
 However, they qualified for the 2021 AFC Champions League due to Albirex Niigata's inability to qualify for Continental competitions as they were a satellite team of Albirex Niigata of Japan.

 The 2021 season marked Tampines debut in the 2021 AFC Champions League who were drawn in Group H taking on two-time AFC Champions League winners Jeonbuk Hyundai Motors of Korea Republic, 2020 J1 League runners-up and 2008 AFC Champions League winners Gamba Osaka of Japan and Thailand outfits, Chiangrai United.
 While it was a tough debut for Lee's charges, veteran defender Daniel Bennett did create a slice of history when he scored their only goal during their fifth group encounter against Gamba Osaka in an 8–1 defeat at the Bunyodkor Stadium in Tashkent, Uzbekistan.
-At 43 years and 181 days, Bennett also eclipsed Dejan Damjanović (39y 341d) as the oldest ever scorer in the tournament's history.
+At 43 years and 181 days old, Bennett also eclipsed Dejan Damjanović (39y 341d) as the oldest ever scorer in the tournament's history.
 The 2021 Singapore Premier League season ended with Tampines Rovers finishing in 4th place which will see them qualified for the 2022 AFC Cup.